glenn-syj/easy-git-flow/README.md

 - In the current version (prototype), the token is hard coded.

   - `result="$result/$target_version"`

   - The next step for the library would be easy modification for the concatenation token.

 ## Contributing

-Contribute any feature helpful and the
+Contribute any feature helpful and any bug found.

 ### License